PowerShell/PSScriptAnalyzer/docs/Rules/PossibleIncorrectComparisonWithNull.md

 to non-intuitive behavior, especially when the intent is simple test for null.

 The following example demonstrates the designed behavior of the comparison operator when the left-hand side is a collection.
-Each element in the collection is compared the right-hand side value.
+Each element in the collection is compared to the right-hand side value.
 When true, that element of the collection is returned.

 ```powershell